Reference Date: 28-January-2014

 Above average domestic crop production in 2013

 Libya relies heavily on imports (up to 90 percent) for its cereal consumption requirements.
 The actual import requirement appears to remain around the average of the last five years of about 2.5 million tonnes, mostly wheat.
-In July 2013 Libya already purchased 50 000 tonnes of wheat of Russian origin.
+Industry reports indicate that grain imports to Libya have become less centralised following the 2011 conflict with about 35 private companies importing grain for the Government.

 Recovery from the 2011 conflict